← Research

 │ └── ...

-For row groups that might contain matches, apply filters before deserializing to OHLCV structs.
+For row groups that survive pruning, apply filters to the Arrow RecordBatch before converting to OHLCV structs.

 let batch = reader.next()?;